Efficient Spiking Neural Networks with Radix Encoding: SNN with Radix Encoding

-Training SNN directly is more difficult than training CNN because of the lack of training platforms and hardware accelerators.
-To solve this problem, we propose a new training path for SNN training.
-Fig.~\ref{f:traing_path} shows the difference between these two training paths.
-In this figure, the dashed line denotes the traditional training path for SNN.
-Following this path, the pre-training SNN model is trained to the post-training SNN models directly.
-Alternatively, there is a new training path for SNN, shown as the solid line.
-Following this new path, we first transform the data and parameters from the pre-training SNN model to the pre-training ANN model using functions WDT and WPT.
-Then we train the pre-training ANN model to the post-training ANN model using mature platforms and hardware accelerators.
-Afterward, we transform the post-training ANN model back to the post-training SNN model using functions WDT$^{-1}$ and WPT$^{-1}$.
-Compared with the traditional training path, this new path is more efficient in time and energy consumption.
+We propose a method to fit our radix-encoded SNN into the ANN-to-SNN conversion approach.
+Today, training SNN is more difficult than training ANN due to the lack of training platforms and hardware accelerators.
+The ANN-to-SNN conversion method is proposed~\cite{rueckauer2017conversion} to solve this problem.
+However, the previous conversion method is based on traditional encoding schemes, and the resulted SNN has low energy efficiency and a larger inference time.
+By fitting radix encoding into the ANN-to-SNN conversion approach, we make it possible to train radix-encoded SNNs more efficiently on popular platforms and obtain higher accuracy.
+Figure~\ref{f:traing_path} shows the basic process of our fitting method.
+In this figure, the dashed red line denotes the direct training path.
+Following this path, the pre-training SNN model is trained directly to get the post-training SNN model.
+Alternatively, the new training path is shown as the solid blue line.
+Following this new path, we first transform the data and parameters from the pre-training SNN model to the pre-training ANN model using the functions WDT and WPT.
+Then we train the pre-training ANN model to obtain the post-training ANN model using mature platforms and hardware accelerators.
+Afterward, we can transform the post-training ANN model back to the post-training SNN model using the functions WDT$^{-1}$ and WPT$^{-1}$.
+Compared with other SNN-to-ANN conversion methods, our approach is more efficient in inference time and energy consumption.
+We will experimentally prove it in the next section.